bryancaraman/thrift-API/README.md

 2. Gunicorn (for the app server)
 3. Psycopg2 (for adding a local Postgres SQL database for the API)
 4. Requests (for HTTP requests)
-5. Swagger (for building a swagger ui for the API)
+5. Swagger (for server a swagger/OpenAPI ui for the API)
 6. PyTest (for writing unit test cases for the API)
 7. Coverage (for checking code coverage of the tests for the API)